-What do I do now?
+What Do I Do now?

 Being diagnosed with ALS can seem overwhelming.
-It is completely natural to feel shocked, scared, sad, angry, and a long list of other emotions.
-Along with those emotions, you must take steps to deal with the diagnosis and begin living life with ALS.
-But what should you do, and where should you start?
+It’s completely natural to feel shocked, scared, sad, angry and a long list of other emotions.
+Along with allowing yourself to feel all of those emotions, it’s important to take steps to accept and learn about your diagnosis and begin living life with ALS.

-If you haven’t already done so, it’s always a good idea to get a second opinion when dealing with a serious diagnosis like ALS.
+It’s always a good idea to get a second opinion when dealing with a serious diagnosis like ALS.
 ALS is not an easy disease to diagnose, and it’s been estimated that as many as 15% of ALS cases are misdiagnosed.
 Because ALS is a rather rare disease, many doctors have limited or no experience diagnosing it.

 Joining a support group can help you deal with the emotional struggles that come with an ALS diagnosis.
-It also allows you to connect with and get advice from other people who have ALS, and who may have more experience with the disease.
+It also allows you to connect with and get advice from other people who are living with ALS, and who may have more experience with the disease.

 Regardless of how quickly the disease progresses, you still have much to live for and can make the most of the time you have.